 All music events at DeBarras have been cancelled for the rest of March.
 Where shows are ticketed we are currently looking to reschedule them.
 Refunds are available at the point of purchase for these shows.
 However, if possible, to support artists, we would ask you to consider holding onto your ticket until dates are rescheduled.
 For more details visit debarra.ie

 In the interest of public health and to help protect our members with Down syndrome, their families, our staff and volunteers from the spread of COVID-19 Coronavirus, Down Syndrome Ireland has made the decision to postpone our planned World Down Syndrome Day Celebrations in the Phoenix Park on March 22nd until further notice.

 Our annual Purple Run will take place at a future date to be agreed.
 Please note that all existing registrations will be valid for the new date.
-Down Syndrome Ireland is in urgent need of funds during this difficult time - donations of any size through www.downsyndrome.ie
+Down Syndrome Ireland is in urgent need of funds during this difficult time - donations of any size through www.downsyndrome.ie would be greatly appreciated.

 WEST CORK RALLY

 The Clonakilty Park Hotel West Cork Rally is has been postponed.
 Check out our Facebook page or the website for full details.

 WEST CORK SCHOOLBOYS LEAGUE